 Paid break times are allowed for nursing and lactation responsibilities needed by the mother.
 When possible, breaks should be scheduled during normal break and meal times and/or when workflow allows.
-Typically, a nursing mother needs to take a 25- to 40-minute break every three to four hours, including time to get to and from the lactation area.
+Although not a hard-and-fast rule, typically, a nursing mother needs to take a 25- to 40-minute break every three to four hours, including time to get to and from the lactation area.

 Supervisors should keep in mind that the frequency and duration of breaks vary from mother to mother depending on their physical needs.
 There may be occasions when a nursing mother will need to handle nursing and lactation responsibilities at times that aren’t optimally convenient for the office.
 Supervisors are responsible for creating a supportive environment for nursing mothers so they can adequately manage their nursing and lactation responsibilities.

 Click here for a Nursing Mother’s Plan Document to complete as soon as possible before returning to work.
-This document will outline the plan you will follow when back to work.
-Human Resources is collecting this information from school and center Human Resources representatives to maintain oversight of the campus needs for nursing and lactation space.
+Human Resources is collecting these plans from school and center Human Resources representatives to maintain oversight of the campus needs for nursing and lactation space.
 Additionally, this document provides a plan for staff members to follow when stepping away from work (closing a private office door) or from the workplace (using a central nursing and lactation space).
-It will help you and others affected by your absence from the workplace or work tasks to manage these absences.
+It will help you and others affected by your breaks to manage while you are away.